therealozp/class-notes/swe review.md

 **(e) A role that initiates an interaction with the system**: literally definition

 3. an actor may serve as starting point for interface modelling. fact or cap?
-**cap**. they provide the core starting point, as they indicate how the system is used. they represent the interface of the system, and may serve as the basis for good classes.
+**fact**. they provide the core starting point, as they indicate how the system is used. they represent the interface of the system, and may serve as the basis for good classes.

 4. actors are not classes, but may serve as basis for good classes. **fact or cap**?
 **fact**.